Rolls-Royce Holdings: Energy gas turbine and compressor business

 In May 2014, Rolls-Royce sold its energy gas turbine and compressor business to Siemens for £785 million.

 Commercial marine business

 In July 2018, Rolls-Royce sold its commercial marine business to Kongsberg for £500 million.

 Nuclear services businesses

 In September 2019, Rolls-Royce agreed to sell its civil nuclear services businesses in the U.S., Canada, Mondragon France, and Gateshead UK to the Westinghouse Electric Company for an undisclosed sum.
 These businesses had a revenue of $70 million and about 500 employees in 2018.
 Rolls-Royce is keeping its nuclear new build and small modular reactor (SMR) business in the UK.
 In November 2020, the company announced plans to build up to 16 Rolls-Royce SMR nuclear plants across the UK, continuing its nuclear division operations.
 In December 2020 Rolls-Royce announced it would sell other foreign parts of its civil nuclear instrumentation and control business to Framatome as part of its post-COVID recovery plan, completing the deal involving over 550 employees in November 2021.

+ITP Aero

+In September 2022, Rolls-Royce sold ITP Aero to American private equity firm Bain Capital, SAPA Placencia and JB Capital for approximately €1.7 billion.